revel/revel.github.io/manual/sessionflash.md

 ## Flash

 The Flash provides single-use string storage.
-It useful for implementing [the Post/Redirect/Get pattern](http://en.wikipedia.org/wiki/Post/Redirect/Get), or for transient "Operation Successful!" or "Operation Failed!" messages.
+It is useful for implementing [the Post/Redirect/Get pattern](http://en.wikipedia.org/wiki/Post/Redirect/Get), or for transient "Operation Successful!" or "Operation Failed!" messages.